Komal40/IMDB-Clone/README.md

 API Integration: The project integrates with the TMDB movies API to fetch movie data.

-#Installation-
+## Installation

-Clone the repository: git clone https://github.com/Komal40/IMDB-Clone
+Clone the repository: git clone https://github.com/Komal40/IMDB-Clone.git

 Navigate to the project directory

 Install the dependencies: npm install

-#Usage-
+## Usage

 Get an API key from the TMDB website.